Academic Policy 1405.11

 (hereinafter referred to as the APT Committee).
 The request shall be in writing and

 submitted to the Provost by February 14.
-If the candidate requests review by the APT
+If the candidate requests review by the

-Committee, the Provost shall submit to the committee all recommendations and materials
+APT Committee, the Provost shall submit to the committee all recommendations and materials

 used at every stage of the matter.
 The complete file of materials shall be submitted

 to the chair of the APT Committee by February 16.
-The APT Committee will have access

-to the files of all candidates for the current year within the candidate’s college.
+- The APT Committee will have access to the files of all candidates for the current

-The candidate should include documentation in the appeal file of any deviation from
+year within the candidate’s college.
+The candidate should include documentation in

-the procedures of this section that is considered by the candidate to have damaged
+the appeal file of any deviation from the procedures of this section that is considered

-their application.
-The APT Committee shall provide the Chancellor with a written rationale
+by the candidate to have damaged their application.
+The APT Committee shall provide

-of its recommendation.
-The Committee shall also provide copies of the statement of
+also provide copies of the statement of recommendation and rationale to the candidate

-dean and chairperson/head by March 5.
+and to the Provost and the candidate’s dean and chairperson/head by March 5.

 - The final recommendations of the Chancellor shall be communicated in writing to the